ZerBea/hcxdumptool/README.md

 Warning
 --------------

 hcxdumptool is designed to be an analysis tool.
 This means that everything is requested/stored by default.
-Unwanted information must be filtered out later on, offline!
+Unwanted information must be filtered out by option/filter or later on (offline)!

-You must use hcxdumptool only on networks you have permission to do this, because:
+You must use hcxdumptool only on networks you have permission to do this and if you know what you are doing, because:

 * hcxdumptool is able to prevent complete wlan traffic (depend on selected options)